miolad/gpu-programming-project/README.md

 - Real time framebuffer output to screen via CUDA-Vulkan interop
 - Encode result to PNG file on exit
 - 4x SuperSampling AntiAliasing
-- Next-event estimation (a.k.a. direct light sampling) for faster convergence
+- Next-event estimation (a.k.a. explicit light sampling) for faster convergence
 - BVH acceleration structure for speeding up ray tracing

 The renderer achieves **indistinguishable results compared to production-grade render engines like Blender Cycles** (within the implemented features contraint, i.e. perfectly diffuse materials only), with **comparable performance** (in samples per second).